How often should you have your furnace inspected in Meridian?

 Cold showers are never fun.
 Learn about our hot water heaters here!

-Turning the heat up on the conventional wisdom, we’ve journeyed through the ins and outs of furnace inspection frequencies, learning that it’s less of an annual ritual and more of a tune played to the unique rhythm of your furnace’s life.
+Turning up the heat on conventional wisdom, we’ve journeyed through the ins and outs of furnace inspection frequencies, learning that it’s less an annual ritual and more a tune played to the unique rhythm of your furnace’s life.

 It’s clear now that the ‘how often’ depends on a medley of factors, from the age of your furnace to your geographical location and usage habits.
 As homeowners, we can’t afford to turn a blind eye to the signs our furnace is giving us.
 After all, a stitch in time saves nine… or in our case, saves us from shivering through a cold winter night!